 There’s no need to worry about what your guests are doing, thinking and feeling.
 How you exchange your vows and celebrate afterwards is entirely up to you.
 It’s a simple and sentimental expression of love in its purest form.
 What better way to begin your married lives!

 There are some practical benefits to being married in the eyes of the law.
 If you’re facing military deployment, an expiring visa, job move, serious illness or something else outside your control (we’re looking at you, COVID-19), there may not be a perfect time for your wedding.

 An elopement is a memorable way to start the next chapter of your lives together even if circumstances aren’t on your side.
 Then you can wait until the time is right to party with the people you love.

 No one’s stopping you from lounging around the house in your wedding getup any time you want, but it’s nice to have another legit excuse to wear it in public!
 A lot of couples wish they could don their wedding attire again.
 And no wonder, as these outfits make you look and feel your absolute best.
 So why not pull them out of the closet for a second go round?

 4. Avoid family drama

 There will always be someone who doesn’t agree with your decision to elope.
 But sometimes the alternative is harder to face, especially when you have to walk a tightrope between different cultures, religions, traditions and complicated relationships.

-Often described as the perfect compromise, eloping now and partying later can mean less angst, fewer arguments and no need for a degree in diplomacy!
+Often described as the perfect middle ground, eloping now and partying later can mean less angst, fewer arguments and no need for a degree in diplomacy!

 Your nearest and dearest will no doubt want to celebrate this milestone moment with you, even if they’re not witness to the legal ceremony.
-A vow renewal, celebration of marriage or anniversary party are all great options.
+A vow renewal, celebration of marriage or anniversary party are all great options for this.